 General Jean-Baptiste Kléber gave there to the French Republic its last victory in Egypt.

-Napoleon Bonaparte, once became First Consul, planned to beat the second coalition, which had almost defeat the republican France, while himself was fighting in Egypt.
+Napoleon Bonaparte, once became First Consul, planned to beat the second coalition, which had almost defeat the republican French, while himself was fighting in Egypt.

 What better way for that, than returning to the scene of his first exploits, to combat once again Austria?

 This victory of General Jean Lannes opened the road to Alessandria and Marengo.

 That day, in the plain of the Bormida, east of the city of Alessandria, the First Consul Napoleon Bonaparte rolled the dice, and won in extremis against the troops of the Holy Roman Empire led by General Michael von Melas!

 Strategically, the 1800 Italian Campaign was initially a diversion to facilitate the main attack in Germany.
 General Jean-Victor Moreau in charge of ordering the latter.